William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 ## IKE Session Resumption

-IKE Session Resumption [RFC5723] defines an IKEv2 extension, taht allows peers to quickly restore IKE SA when it is for some reason deleted.
+IKE Session Resumption [RFC5723] defines an IKEv2 extension, that allows peers to quickly restore IKE SA when it is for some reason deleted.
 When used with optimized rekey, the following rules apply.

 * Support for optimized rekeys MUST be re-negotiated during the resumption (in the IKE_AUTH exchange).